Play your part in keeping your dog and Eryri’s wildlife and animals safe.

 A large percentage of the National Park is used for agricultural purposes and at certain times of the year, you might come across landowners gathering their livestock from upland areas.
 Put your dog on a short lead immediately when seeing this activity to ensure the safety of both your dog and the livestock.
 The landowners will really appreciate your cooperation.

 Dog owners may not be aware of the particular danger that cattle potentially pose, especially when they have young calves.
 Your dog can arouse protective instincts in cattle.
 You should always avoid cattle with young calves.
 Make sure to give them plenty of space while passing and keep your dog on a short lead.

 If pursued, you should immediately release the dog’s lead and concentrate on your own safety.
 Your dog will very likely run away only to return to you later when you have removed yourself from harm.

-In some areas of Snowdonia you may come across feral or other horses.
+In some areas of Eryri you may come across feral or other horses.
 Horses do not ordinarily pose a threat to humans but they may take a dislike to your dog, so it is best to avoid them where possible.

 Dog faeces pose a significant risk to cattle.
 Cattle can be infected with parasites from dog faeces which cause cows to abort their calves.

 It is imperative that you clear your dog’s mess and dispose of it properly to ensure the protection of Eryri’s wildlife, livestock and landscapes.